Thermal Properties of Gauge-Invariant Graphene in Noncommutative Phase-Space: GAUGE-INVARIANT GRAPHENE IN NCPS

 \subsection{{ }Gauge-Invariant Graphene in NCPS}

 We first summarize the fundamental aspects of graphene physics in an NCPS.
-In the commutative phase-space, the graphene system is governed by the time-dependent Dirac equation:
+In the commutative phase-space, the graphene system is governed by the time-dependent Dirac equation

-where $\mathscr{H}_{D}$ consists of two massless Dirac Hamiltonians describing electron dynamics near the inequivalent Dirac points \citep{key-2} $K=\frac{2\pi}{3}\left(\frac{1}{\sqrt{3}}\right)$ and $K^{'}=\frac{2\pi}{3}\left(\frac{-1}{\sqrt{3}}\right)$ at the corners of Brillouin zone.
-These two Dirac points control the elementary excitation of graphene.
+where $\mathscr{H}_{D}$ consists of two massless Dirac Hamiltonians describing electron dynamics near the two inequivalent Dirac points (valleys) $K$ and $K'$.
+These points correspond to the corners of the first Brillouin zone and are represented by the vectors \citep{key-2} $\overrightarrow{K}=\frac{4\pi}{3\sqrt{3}a}\overrightarrow{e}_{x}$ and $\overrightarrow{K}^{'}=\frac{-4\pi}{3\sqrt{3}a}\overrightarrow{e}_{x}$, where $a$ is the graphene lattice constant.
+These two Dirac points determine the low-energy electronic excitations of graphene.
 At low energies, graphene behaves as a zero-gap semiconductor with effectively relativistic quasiparticles.
+Accordingly, the present work is restricted to monolayer graphene.
 The wave function is written as

 and $\psi_{K\left(K^{'}\right)}$ denotes the two-component spinor in the vicinity of the $K\left(K^{'}\right)$ valley.
 The effective Hamiltonian takes the block-diagonal form

 with $\overrightarrow{\sigma}^{\ast}=\left(\sigma_{x},-\sigma_{y},\sigma_{z}\right)$.
 Here $\overrightarrow{\sigma}$ denotes the $\textrm{2\texttimes2}$ Pauli matrices, which are given by